When is Wales vs Iran? World Cup 2022 kick-off time, stadium location and how to watch

 Wales will meet Iran in the second of their Qatar World Cup clashes.
 Robert Page's team are the favourites to come out on top with talisman Gareth Bale at the helm.

-Wales drew 1-1 with the USA in their opening game of Group B and, in a reprise of Euro 2016, will be eagerly anticipating meeting England in the final round before the knock-outs..
+Wales drew 1-1 with the USA in their opening game of Group B and, in a reprise of Euro 2016, will be eagerly anticipating meeting England in the final fixture before the knock-outs..

 England beat Iran 6-2 which should boost Welsh hopes of a victory.